stevenknowswhy/ArdonieCapital-BusinessAcquisition/README.md

 ---

-**🔐 Security Note:** This implementation includes comprehensive client-side security measures designed for demonstration and development.
-For production deployment, ensure proper server-side authentication, HTTPS encryption, API security, and database protection are implemented.
+**🔐 Security Note:** This implementation includes comprehensive security measures with Supabase backend integration, Row Level Security policies, and enterprise-grade authentication.
+The platform is designed for production use with proper database security, real-time capabilities, and scalable architecture.

+**🗄️ Database Integration:** The platform now uses Supabase as the primary database backend, providing PostgreSQL with real-time subscriptions, built-in authentication, and comprehensive security policies.
+Run `npm run supabase:test-all` to verify your database setup.

+**🚀 Ready to Deploy:**
+1. Set up your Supabase database using the provided schema files
+2. Configure environment variables in `.env.local`
+3. Run the test suite to verify integration: `npm run supabase:test-all`
-**🚀 Ready to Test:** Start the local server with `python3 -m http.server 8000` and visit `http://localhost:8000` to begin exploring the secure platform!
+4. Start the development server: `python3 -m http.server 8000`
+5. Visit `http://localhost:8000` to explore the platform!

+**📈 Production Ready:** With Supabase integration, the platform includes enterprise features like real-time updates, scalable database operations, comprehensive security policies, and professional-grade authentication suitable for production deployment.